Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 ### Automate

 Targetted SPAM can be easily identified.
 Create folder rules to automatically select and remove SPAM e-mails from your INBOX.
 Every decent e-mail provider allows setting up mail folder rules.

 ### Quick administration

 Use the facilities provided by your e-mail provider, like "Conversation view"/"Threaded view" or automated SPAM filtering.
 The point is to not needing to look at hundreds of SPAM e-mails because they are grouped and classified.
 All you have to do should be "Select All" and click "Delete".

-The "conversation view" IS SUCH AN UNDERRATED FEATURE, I legit cannot believe not that many people know about it.
-It's a literal heaven on earth, coming back from weeks of vacation and moving 30 e-mails out of your inbox *at once* because the very last e-mail mentioned the words "ISSUE SOLVED".
+The "conversation view" IS SUCH AN UNDERRATED FEATURE, I cannot believe so little people make use of e-mail threads.
+It's a literal heaven on earth; Coming back from weeks of vacation and moving 30 e-mails out of your inbox *at once* because the very last e-mail mentioned the words "ISSUE SOLVED".

 ### Move